metayeti/mINI/README.md

 This is a tiny C++ utility library for manipulating INI files.

 It conforms to the following format:
-- section and keys are case insensitive
+- section and key names are case insensitive
 - empty section or key names are ignored
 - comments are lines that begin with a semicolon
 - trailing comments are only allowed on section lines